Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 #### Database Version History
 1
 : Initial data insertion from first exports.
+This version is deprecated.

 2
 : Eliminated duplicates in the Reading branch by searching on meter name, interval end time, and channel.